nbering/nicholasbering-ca/_posts/2018-01-08-introducing-terraform-provider-ansible.md

 ### Terraform State
 One of the more-or-less unique parts of Terraform as an operations tool is the way it maintains state, and then applies changes only if it needs them.
 The way that desired state and existing state have the differences mapped and the plan built from the differences is actually quite sophisticated.

-My solution to interoperate between Ansible and Terraform relies on this state data.
+My solution to inter-operate between Ansible and Terraform relies on this state data.
 By default, Terraform stores the state on the local filesystem as a file called `terraform.tfstate`.
 It's generally recommended not to store this information in source control, as it may contain sensitive information.
 The current best practice is to configure Terraform to use a [remote state backend][15], so that the state of infrastructure is not centralized on the user's filesystem.
 Remote state backends assist in security and collaboration.

-Terraform's state storage mechanism is also what allows us to interoperate between Terraform and Ansible.
+Terraform's state storage mechanism is also what allows us to inter-operate between Terraform and Ansible.
 This was made very simple by the fact that Terraform's state is stored in a fairly simple JSON format. in my sample data set that I used for testing, the state file looks like this:

 ```json
 {